stephaniechallita/dsl/README.md

 - Control structure (loop, conditions)
 - Functions and variables

+**N.B. :** For units, you can either implement it as "cast function" or as a concrete type in the language.

 ### Ecore modeling

 Within your Eclipse RCP that includes EMF, Xtext and Xtend (e.g., [Eclipse DSL](https://www.eclipse.org/downloads/packages/release/2023-09/r/eclipse-ide-java-developers) with the added [Ecore tools](https://projects.eclipse.org/projects/modeling.emft.ecoretools) which you can install with _Help_ -> _Eclipse Marketplace..._ -> search for `ecoretools`), create an _Ecore Modeling Project_.
 Then you can start modeling your domain as an object-oriented metamodel, which should represent the different concepts of your language and how they are related.